For good deals on cheap 9mm ammo go to

 BUCKSHOT - shell loaded with large-diameter lead balls (.24" and up) used for big game hunting and self-defense.
 The number of pellets in 12 gauge buck-shot varies from eight .36" balls in "000 buck" to 27 .24" pellets in "#4 buck".
 Buckshot ratings are archaic and hard to understand (as are shotgun specifications and ammunition in general), but thankfully there isn't much you need to learn.
 Simply write down the recommended loads, walk into your local gunshop and announce your desired ammunition.
 Note that "00" is pronounced "double ought" and "000" is pronounced "triple ought."
 Don't say "zero zero" or "oh-oh-oh buckshot" in front of gunshop employees.
 Then practice with both your selected defense load and low-cost birdshot to fully familiarize yourself with the operation of your gun and its terminal performance (e.g. patterns at various distances, the startling effects of buckshot on melons).

 BIRDSHOT- small-diameter pellets used for bird hunting.
 Its stopping power is poor, except when used at very close range - out to 20-30 feet.
-For that reason it is not generally recommended, except for home defense use.
+For that reason it is not generally recommended.

 None of the above really applies in this weak caliber.
 The .410 is only a half-way decent manstopper with slugs.
 Choose the Federal Classic (F412RS) or Winchester Super-X (X41RS5) 1/5 ounce (88 grain) hollowpoint slugs.
 Never use birdshot.
 There are some odd buckshot loads for the .410 (with three 000 pellets) and I advise you to ignore them.
 Lose the .410 and buy a 20 gauge pump shotgun.

 The 20 is an excellent self-defense caliber, particularly for those who dislike the recoil of the 12 gauge.
-I recommend the 20 gauge over the more popular 12 for home defense.
 Choose the 20 gauge 3" shell Federal Classic #2 buckshot (F207-2-5PK) with 18 pellets, or the Winchester Double XX Magnum #3 with 24 pellets (X203C3B).
 If your gun cannot accept 3" shells, choose the Remington #3 with 20 pellets (SP20BK5PK-3).
 All of these loads provide definitive short-range stopping power.

 I specifically recommend the 20 gauge for women and recoil-sensitive men who dislike the blast and recoil of the 12 gauge.
 "Delivering roughly the ballistic force of two .44 Magnum rounds at once," comments the knowledgeable Ayoob, the 20 "delivers 75% of the lead for only 50-60% of the recoil".
 Many police departments have found their officers shoot much more accurately in realistic training exercises with the lighter kicking, but still potent, 20 gauge.

-If you are new to shotgunning and considering getting one for self-defense I strongly urge you to buy the reliable and reasonably-priced Mossberg Model 500, 18.5" barrel 20 gauge pump shotgun.
+If you are new to shotgunning and considering getting one for self-defense I suggest the reliable and reasonably-priced Mossberg Model 500, 18.5" barrel 20 gauge pump shotgun.
 The tried-and-true Mossberg 500 is the standard shotgun of the U.S. Armed Forces.
 You'll be much happier with the lighter-kicking 20 gauge than the 12 gauge version used by the military, and, most importantly, you'll shoot the 20 more accurately and rapidly.

 For ultra-close range home defense birdshot will do the trick.
 Choose any #4, BB or larger high brass lead hunting load and have the balance of the magazine filled with #3 buck, in case the birdshot doesn't put them down fast enough.